stoneforeverly/resumeAPI/README.md

 The API will be available at http://localhost:8080

+## API Documentation

+The API is fully documented using Swagger UI, which provides an interactive interface to explore and test all endpoints.

+Access the Swagger documentation at: http://localhost:8080/docs/

 ## API Endpoints

-The API follows RESTful design principles with consistent response formats.
+The API follows RESTful design principles with consistent response formats and is structured around a multi-step process.

 ### Common Response Format